 A narrow win for Match here: it encourages users to make what they’re looking for clear from the get-go.

 Both Match and Zoosk offer competitive monthly price plans, which reduce in cost the longer you sign up for.
 Zoosk prices start at $12.49 per month, meaning it is the cheapest option overall.
-Match will cost you $20.99 per month for 6 months, but it does have the excellent Match Guarantee, which means if you haven’t met someone in 6 months, you’ll get another 6 months free of charge.
+Match will cost you $20.99 per month for 6 months, but it does have the excellent Match deal, which means if you haven’t met someone in 6 months, you’ll get another 6 months free of charge.

 In terms of value for money they are both great options.